 Being so slow moving, sloths are unable to escape if an area of forest is felled for agriculture or timber.
 They are often killed during logging operations.
 Little is known about their total population, but the forest in which they prefer to live is under significant threat.

-You find our sloths in the South American mixed species exhibit, which they share with our black howler monkeys and armadillos.
+You can find our sloths in the South American mixed species exhibit which they share with our black howler monkeys and armadillos.

 The mix of different species is enriching to the animals.
-All three species get on very well, they are acive at different times of the day (our sloths are nocturnal), and they share space as they would potentially in the wild.
+All three species get on very well and they are acive at different times of the day (our sloths are nocturnal), and they share space as they would in the wild.